 Only some operators like Aeroline offer a toilet onboard.
 However, buses stop at various points in between the journey for passenger convenience.
 You can also book a public bus for longer routes like Peninsular Malaysia to the Sabah region.
 It is better to go for ‘Standard’ or ‘Executive’ coaches for longer routes as they offer better facilities.
 Luxury public buses in Malaysia have recline-able seats (bed seats).

 The well-organised road network of Malaysia supports public bus transportation.
 Spread across 250,023 KM, the roads of Malaysia are well-connected with each other.
 The North-South Expressway (800 KM long) is the longest highway in Malaysia and connects the cities near the Thai Border to Singapore and cities in between.
 Other highways in Malaysia like the East – Coast Highway, MEC Highway, Tun Razak Highway, etc., are also important parts of the Malaysian road network.
 Public bus transportation in Malaysia is easy to find and provides passengers with more options.
 You can choose from buses of various operators for the same bus route.

 Many tourists and daily commuters prefer to travel by local bus in Malaysia due to on-time services.
-The best way to access public bus transportation services in Malaysia is via a reliable r-ticketing platform.
-Make sure to choose a reliable e-ticketing platform that also follows safety measures against the COVID pandemic.
+The best way to access public bus transportation services in Malaysia is via a reputed bus ticket online booking platform.
 Public transport is much better than renting a vehicle in Malaysia as you don’t have to worry about the route & driving.
-Book an online Malaysia local bus for your journey!
+Book a Malaysian local bus online for your journey!